Chart Color Schemes

 Employment performance in East Fremantle ranks among the strongest 15% of areas evaluated nationally

 East Fremantle has a highly educated workforce with strong representation in professional services.
-Its unemployment rate is 2.2%, lower than Greater Perth's 3.9%.
+Its unemployment rate is 2.2%, with an estimated employment growth of 4.0% over the past year.

 Frequently Asked Questions - Employment